sarsbars/creating-elements/README.md

 ## Sticky Notes

-This is the third for Object Oriented Javascript, a notes app.
+This is the third assignment for Object Oriented Javascript, a notes app.
 Below is a screenshot of how it is aligned on my browser.

 ![Alignment](./assets/img/alignment.png)